Why do pets need blood tests?

 How are blood tests performed?

 Blood tests can be carried out simply and swiftly during a regular consultation.
 Your veterinarian will clip a small amount of hair from your pet’s limb or neck and sterilise the area with an alcohol swab.
 A small amount of blood is collected using a syringe needle, then placed into special tubes and processed either on-site or in an external laboratory.
-Animals don’t seem to feel these needles (unlike us) and before they know it, it’s all over.
+Animals tend to tolerate this procedure much better than many of us and before they know it, it’s all over.

 If you’re concerned about your pet’s health, particularly if they’re ageing, book a consultation at your Greencross Vets today.